cultureamp/sre-tech-interview/readme.md

 ## Issues Introduced

-- DynamoDB table name is hardcoded -- if engineer wanted to set up multiple environments this would be a problem
+- DynamoDB table name is hardcoded.
+If engineer wanted to set up multiple environments this fixed resource naming would be a problem
+- Node.js code is unfactored. `app.ts` contains (1) Express.js routing setup, (2) business logic of the endpoints, and (3) persistence layer logic of interacting with DynamoDB

 ## DynamoDB Local